 We aren't saying that changing your diet won't help you reduce your numbers.
 Eating the right foods is one of the most effective ways to lower—or maintain healthy levels of—your cholesterol.
-So besides exercising more, cutting out refined sugars, and steering clear of foods high in saturated and trans fats, simply incorporate the foods below into your weekly routine and you might be able to toss your statins—stat.
+So besides exercising more, cutting out refined sugars, and steering clear of foods high in saturated and trans fats, simply incorporate the foods below into your weekly routine.
 Wondering which foods to avoid?
-Start with these 30 Worst Foods For Your Heart.
+Start with these common foods that raise your heart attack risk.

 Before we go into our list of foods, here's a general review of what types of cholesterol are found in your body:

 Think—Helpful.
 Known as the "good" cholesterol, HDL takes excess cholesterol to the liver, where it's passed from the body.
 It may also remove excess cholesterol from arterial plaque, slowing its growth.
 High levels of this type of cholesterol may protect against heart attacks, while low levels indicate a greater risk of heart attack and stroke.

 Think—Lazy.
 "Bad" LDL cholesterol deposits excess cholesterol and fat molecules into your blood (rather than to your liver), leading it to build up in your arteries.
 When your arteries become blocked—what's known as atherosclerosis—it puts you at higher risk for heart attacks and stroke.
 What you may not know is that the size of LDL particles matters as well.
 And it turns out, bigger is better: "small, dense LDL" particles confer a higher risk of heart disease than "large LDL" particles.
 So even some foods that raise overall LDL levels may actually be enlarging the small, dense LDL, which actually slashes the risk of cardiovascular problems.